 Joint Care for Dogs & Cats

 Pet guardians have many options to treat unhealthy joints in their dogs and cats, but they fall primarily into two different categories.
 There are pharmaceutical (or drug) options and there are natural alternatives.
-Drug options include non-steroidal anti-inflammatory drugs (NSAIDs), which block the production of prostaglandins associated with pain and inflammation; COX-2 inhibitors, which target specific prostaglandins, and Aspirin/Ascriptin®, which reduces pain.
-These drugs are very good at blocking pain and decreasing inflammation.
+Drug options include non-steroidal anti-inflammatory drugs (NSAIDs), which block the production of prostaglandins associated with discomfort; COX-2 inhibitors, which target specific prostaglandins, and Aspirin/Ascriptin®, which reduces discomfort.
+These drugs are very good at blocking discomfort and decreasing inflammation.
 They do not, however, add to the body’s joint lubricants or biochemical process.
 Because of the often-unacceptable side effects and inherent mechanisms of NSAIDs, many pet parents have turned towards natural alternatives.

 Natural joint support for dogs and cats, used alone or with a drug option, has demonstrative benefits.
 Natural solutions supply the body with the joint building blocks, like glucosamine, chondroitin, and hyaluronic acid.
 This is what the pet’s body would provide in a healthy situation.
 Complete natural alternatives also provide select ingredients such as herbs to increase circulation, decrease inflammation, and slow oxidative damage.
 This allows the body to repair and rebuild the affected joint.